xpdavid/CS2103R-Report/index.md

 #### Coding Standard

-- It **not** worth to force the rule for boolean variable naming conversion.
+- It is **not** worth to force the rule for boolean variable naming conversion.
 The intention of the coding standard is to make code more readable.
-But the rule just simply say if is doesn't start with certain prefixes, the checks will fails.
-There are many case that a boolean variable doesn't start with `is`(and so on) but makes sense.
-However, we can keep the checks and run it frequently to check new violation introduce in PR.
+But the rule just simply check whether the boolean variables start with certain prefixes.
+There are many case that a boolean variable doesn't start with `is` but makes sense.
+However, we can keep the checks and run it frequently to check possible violation.

-- It **worth** to force the variable declaration usage distance rule for **production** code.
-By doing this, the code would become more readable as the developers don't need to remember declared variable name.
-However, we could exclude this rule for test cases as sometimes we want to declare all test data at the beginning.
+- It **worth** forcing the variable declaration usage distance rule for **production** code.
+By doing this, the code would become more readable as the developers don't need to remember declared variables.
+However, we should exclude this rule for test cases as sometimes we want to declare all test data first.

 - The comments Indentation rule is already forced in current production code.

-- It **not** worth to force the spelling of words rule in our project.
+- It is **not** worth to force the spelling of words rule in TEAMMATES.
 The reason is obviously as the maintenance would be a nightmare.
-We invent new word everyday, isn't it.
-However, this check could be run frequently (or to PR) to check whether there are typos or not.
+We invent new word everyday, isn't it?
+However, this check could be run frequently to check whether there are typos or not.

 #### Design Principle

-- It **worth** to enforce the pmd rule `LooseCoupling`, which could make our API more flexible and I believe "avoid using implementation types and use the interface instead" is one of rule in API design.
+- It **worth**  enforcing the `PMD` rule `LooseCoupling`, which could make our API more flexible and I believe "avoid using implementation types and use the interface instead" is one of rule in API design.

-- It **worth** to enforce the new rule added to `macker` to check any design flaws.
-It will help us to prevent from breaking the design accidently.
+- It **worth** enforcing the new rule added to `Macker` to check any design flaws.
+It will help us to prevent from breaking the design accidentally.

 ##### Bug Prevention

-- It **worth** to enforce the `Findbug` plugins in our build process **with** suppression.
-FindBug is more powerful than checkstyle and pmd.
-We now also have the ability to print violation through console.
+- It **worth** enforcing the `Findbugs` plugins in our build process **with** suppression.
+FindBug is more powerful than `CheckStyle` and `PMD`.
+We now also have the ability to print violations in console.

 ### Conclusion

-In conclusion, it worth to enforce most of the rule above in our project.
-In addition, the rule I explored can also be an option to find potential stylistic flaws, but we need man-power to maintain it.
+In conclusion, it worth enforcing most of the rule that are dicussed above for TEAMMATES.
+In addition, the not-worth ones can also be an option to find potential stylistic flaws, but we need put efforts to maintain them.

-We are almost done with static analysis tools (at least with `checkstyle`, `findbugs`, `macker` and `pmd`), further exploration could be to make this process more automatic.
+We are almost done with static analysis tools for Java (at least with `CheckStyle`, `Findbugs`, `Macker` and `PMD`), further exploration could be to make this process more automatic.
 For example, we can have PR-bot to comment violations.
 Also, for the spelling rule I have introduce or the boolean variable naming, the PR-bot could make comment it the PR but not necessary to make the build fail.